galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 ![A 3 by 3 filter applied to a 7 by 7 image, with dilation of 2, resulting in a 3 by 3 image](../../images/Conv_dilation.gif "A 3 by 3 filter applied to a 7 by 7 image, with dilation of 2, resulting in a 3 by 3 image ({% cite DumoulinVisin %})")

-After the filter scan the whole image, we apply an activation function to filter output to introduce non-linearlity.
+After the filter scans the whole image, we apply an activation function to filter output to introduce non-linearlity.
 The preferred activation function used in CNN is ReLU or one its variants like Leaky ReLU ({% cite NwankpaEtAl %}).
-ReLU leavs pixels with positive values in filter output as is, and replacing negative values with 0 (or a small number in case of Leaky ReLU).
+ReLU leaves pixels with positive values in filter output as is, and replacing negative values with 0 (or a small number in case of Leaky ReLU).
 Figure 6 shows the results of applying ReLU activation function to a filter output.